 With your cat counting the days until Santa Claws comes, they'll be keeping a close eye on all the festive activities going on around them, and it won't just be their own gifts and treats they'll be keen to investigate.

-When you are laying out your festive fare this Christmas, make sure you are aware of any dangerous hidden toxins.
-Many of the foods and decorations that we enjoy at this time of year could result in serious illness if your cat gets hold of something it shouldn’t.
+When you, or your Christmas guests, are laying out your festive fare this Christmas, make sure you are aware of any dangerous hidden toxins.
+Many of the foods and decorations that we enjoy at this time of year could result in serious illness if your cat gets hold of something it shouldn’t, but there are some leftovers which are safe for cats!

 Cats love Christmas trees as they offer an extra indoor climbing opportunity and lots of shiny balls to bat with their paws.
 But did you know that fir trees are toxic to cats?
 The trees produce oils that can cause irritation to a cat’s mouth and stomach if ingested – although it is unlikely that a cat would eat enough to cause themselves harm.
 If you notice your cat licking or chewing your Christmas tree, find a way to prevent them from getting too close to it or switch to an artificial tree.